Particular/docs.particular.net/nservicebus/security/body-encryption.md

 snippet: MessageBodyEncryptor

-The encrypting mutator must be injected into the container:
+The encrypting mutator must be injected into dependency injection:

 snippet: UsingMessageBodyEncryptor